Prakash333singh/Jobzee/README.md

 Users can register as job seekers or employers, log in securely, and perform various CRUD (Create, Read, Update, Delete) operations related to job listings and applications.

 Features
-User Authentication: Users can sign up, log in, and securely authenticate using JSON Web Tokens (JWT).
+->User Authentication: Users can sign up, log in, and securely authenticate using JSON Web Tokens (JWT).
-Authorization: Role-based access control ensures that only authorized users can perform specific actions.
-Job seekers and employers have distinct functionalities tailored to their needs.
+->Authorization: Role-based access control ensures that only authorized users can perform specific actions.
+->Job seekers and employers have distinct functionalities tailored to their needs.
-Job Listings: Employers can post job listings with detailed descriptions, including job title, location, requirements, and application instructions.
+->Job Listings: Employers can post job listings with detailed descriptions, including job title, location, requirements, and application instructions.
-Job Search: Job seekers can search for available job listings based on various criteria such as job title, location, and keywords.
+->Job Search: Job seekers can search for available job listings based on various criteria such as job title, location, and keywords.
-Application Management: Job seekers can apply for jobs by submitting their resumes and relevant details.
+->Application Management: Job seekers can apply for jobs by submitting their resumes and relevant details.
 They can also view, update, or delete their job applications.
-Resume Management: Job seekers can upload and update their resumes, making it easier for employers to review their qualifications.
+->Resume Management: Job seekers can upload and update their resumes, making it easier for employers to review their qualifications.
-CRUD Operations: Users can create, read, update, and delete job listings and applications as per their requirements.
+->CRUD Operations: Users can create, read, update, and delete job listings and applications as per their requirements.

  Technologies Used
 MongoDB: Database management system for storing user data, job listings, and applications.

 Express.js: Web application framework for building RESTful APIs to handle backend operations.

 React: Frontend library for building dynamic user interfaces.

 Node.js: JavaScript runtime environment for server-side scripting.

 JWT Authentication: Secure authentication mechanism using JSON Web Tokens.

 Bootstrap: Frontend framework for responsive design and styling.

   Getting Started
-Clone the Repository: git clone https://github.com/your-username/your-repository.git Install Dependencies:
+Clone the Repository: git clone (https://github.com/Prakash333singh/Jobzee/tree/main).git Install Dependencies:
 Navigate to the project directory: cd your-repository Install backend dependencies: npm install